• Skip to main content

 • Sign In

-Sean Finelli Last Updated: August 28, 2019
+Sean Finelli Last Updated: October 28, 2024

-Sometimes a guided Vatican tour to navigate the crowds just won’t fit in the budget.
-Fortunately, you can purchase an affordable Vatican skip the line ticket to avoid the crowds and fast track you into the museums.
-With our skip the line Vatican Museums ticket, you’ll receive a voucher when you purchase a ticket.
+Sometimes a guided Vatican tour that helps you navigate the crowds just doesn’t fit in the budget.
+Fortunately, you can purchase an affordable skip-the-line Vatican ticket that will get you past the crowds and fast-track you into the museums.

-Once you get to the Vatican, you’ll find our representatives at the meeting place and receive your tickets and guidance on how to get inside the museums.
-Please note that this ticket does not include skip the line access to St. Peter’s Basilica.
+With our skip-the-line Vatican Museums ticket, you’ll receive a voucher when you purchase a ticket.
+Once you get to the Vatican, you’ll find our representatives at the meeting point and receive your tickets along with guidance on how to get inside the museums.

-Recommended Solo Visit Itinerary:
+Recommended Itinerary For A Solo Vatican Visit

 The Sistine Chapel